-An hour northwest of Puerto Vallarta on the west coast of Mexico, Sayulita is often called pueblo mágico, or, “magic town.”
+An hour northwest of Puerto Vallarta on the west coast of Mexico, Sayulita is often called a pueblo mágico, or “magic town.”
 It’s a lively, hip beach town full of surfers and friendly locals cruising around in golf carts.

 Often recognized for the colorful art strung above the streets, Sayulita is becoming an ever more popular place to visit thanks to its laid-back atmosphere, beautiful natural setting, and abundance of cool things to do.
 Here are some awesome activities to try there:

 One of the best things about Sayulita is the art all around town.
 From the streamers hanging over little roadways branching out from the town square to the murals by talented artists, Sayulita is quirky and colorful.

 I loved walking through town and finding new murals and streamers every time I went out.

 Getting a massage or spa treatment is significantly less expensive in Sayulita than it is almost anywhere in the USA or even in other touristy places in Mexico.
 A massage will run about $25-40 per hour here and you can also find good deals on facials and other treatments.

 On the beach, you might find women offering massages, but you can also check out one of the many spas around town.
 7 Spa comes highly recommended and offers a variety of massages and spa treatments to choose from.